robinovitch61/the-leo-zone/content/posts/pager/index.md

 you've paged through up to the point of quitting persist in your terminal output once quit.
 And use `--ignore-case/-i` to make searching case-insensitive.
 I recommend these articles on [less options][lessopts] and [less configuration][lessconfig] to learn more.

+## Terminal Applications/TUIs

+Terminal applications, or TUIs, are a bit like native desktop applications or websites, except that you run them within your terminal.

+TUIs may use the [alt screen][altscreen] to temporarily take over one full terminal width and screen, displaying application components like titles, side bars, help text, and text viewports within them.
+Text viewport components are similar to terminal pagers, but only take up part of the screen.
+Other common user workflows in TUIs are:

+- moving focus between components on the screen
+- selecting from a list of items on the screen
+- taking in user input

+In a TUI, the smallest editable unit is the terminal grid cell rather than the pixel.
+This provides a nice constraint, pushing terminal applications to remove all but essential information and provide a hierarchy of keyboard-driven views into the data, rather than one large scrollable screen of components and button-laden toolbars like a website or desktop app might provide.

+Take [kl], a TUI I built for interacting with Kubernetes logs across many clusters and namespaces, for example.
+On startup, you're presented with 2 text viewports: a Kubernetes entity hierarchy on the left showing your configured clusters, namespaces, pods, and containers, and an initially-empty view of logs on the right.

+{{< fig src="./img/kl_startup.jpg" width="100" caption="kl on startup" >}}

+You start focused in the selection viewport, where you select one or more containers to tail the logs for.

+{{< fig src="./img/kl_selected.jpg" width="100" caption="select some containers, see their logs" >}}

+Pressing `L` shows you those logs in full screen, hiding the selection tree.
+From there, you can search for exact matches with `/`.

+{{< fig src="./img/kl_search_error.jpg" width="100" caption="search the logs for \"ERROR\"" >}}

+You can see matches with surrounding (non-matching) context, or only the matching items by pressing `x`.
+Pressing `p` prettifies the JSON logs with spacing and indentation.
+Press `enter` to zoom into the single log view. `?` to show all the potential commands. `ctrl+c` to quit.

+{{< fig src="./img/kl_help.jpg" width="100" caption="? to show help" >}}

+This gives you an idea how a TUI is a keyboard-driven application consisting of components, where **the most important components are often just mini terminal pagers**.
+In `kl`, both the selection tree and the logs view are both mini terminal pagers.
+I extracted out this shared functionality into a `viewport` component.

+## The Viewport Component

+The core of both of these applications is a component called the "viewport".
+The viewport is a box that contains an arbitrary amount of text.
+This box of text:

+- is resizable
+- is scrollable
+- is (un)wrappable, with horizontal panning when unwrapped
+- makes text searchable, with match navigation
+- allows for item selection
+- provides context for how much text there is and your position in it
+- supports ANSI escape codes for styling text
+- supports Unicode
+- is generally efficient, even with a lot of text

+This viewport is written in Go and made to be used in [Bubble Tea][bubbletea] applications, which is the TUI framework both `wander` and `kl` are written in.

+There are three main components that make up the implementation of this viewport:

+- item
+- viewport
+- filterableviewport

+The terminology I've settled on in this viewport context is:

+- object
+- item
+- line
+- cell

 ## Unicode handling